 Following its 2012 'stress test report' for BNPP-1, the vendor country recommended NPPD ordering a specific set of mobile equipment for BNPP-1.
 This equipment mainly includes:

-4 mobile diesel-driven pumps for the injection of water into the primary circuit, into the steam generator(s), into the spent fuel pool, and for the make-up of specific water reservoir(s).
+4 mobile diesel-driven pumps for the injection of water into the primary circuit into the steam generator(s), into the spent fuel pool, and for the make-up of specific water reservoir(s) whose characteristics are as follows

+Pump for the injection of water into the primary circuit:

+Engine Driven Pump EDP (Q=150 m3/h, H=120 m)

+(heat removal from the core through the primary circuit)

+Pump for the injection into the steam generator(s):

+Portable Pump Unit PPU (Q=150 m3/h, H=900 m)

+Pump for the make-up of specific water reservoir(s):

+EDP (Q=500 m3/h, H=50 m)

+(Water supply for tanks of emergency water supply system of steam generator)

+Pump for the injection into the spent fuel pool:

+EDP (Q=40 m3/h, H=50 m)

 2 mobile diesel generators with the power of 2 MW and 0.2 MW for the electrical back-up of various safety systems.

+DG Diesel Generator 2MW /10 KV

+Power supply for safety systems during the accident

+DG 0.2 MW /400 V

+Power supply for I&C systems

+Meanwhile in BNPP, there are four channels of the emergency power supply system as follows:

+Each channel is equipped with two diesel-generators.
+Diesel-generators are connected in parallel and connected with the emergency power supply section via one circuit breaker.

+Basic characteristics of the diesel-generator:

+Capacity, kW 3100

+(total capacity) 31002=6200)

+Voltage of the diesel-generator, kV 10.5

+Frequency, Hz 50

+Time of unserviced operation at full load

+(without maintenance and repair), hours 250

+Mean time before failure, hours 1600

+Prescribed service life to overhaul, hours 16000

+Normal operation reliable power supply system consists of two mutually redundant channels, which allows to provide power supply to process loads, required for ensuring reliable power supply in case of a loss of normal power supply.
+Both channels are provided with one diesel-generator (with power 3100 kW) of which the characteristics are similar to emergency diesel-generator.

 The diesel generators will be supplied to BNPP-1 relatively soon.
 NPPD has started a design project for the corresponding implementation measures of this mobile equipment.
-The design is being performed by a local contractor of NPPD.
+The design is being performed by a local contractor (TAVANA) of NPPD.

 The status of the design is as follows: